nibblesnbits/my-portfolio/conv/book.md

 Just hush.

 But that was always the way of the Elsebeneath.
 It was never a place that made up its mind.

+In a single beam of moonlight, a short, slender black cat slipped from the crooked windowsill, tail flicking as she landed.
+Her fur shimmered with dust motes that hadn’t figured out they weren’t part of the night.
+Around her neck, a charm swung gently from a fraying thread: a tiny brass telescope, rusted at the hinge.

+She’d walked these streets before they had names.
+In that age, she had a purpose.
+Or maybe just a title.
+She couldn’t remember which.

+Now, she moved like someone who had lived everywhere and nowhere, and neither had asked her to stay.

+She moved anyway.

 She padded past a chimepost and paused.
 One of the threads had snapped.
 A shard of porcelain—teacup, maybe—still swayed slightly, making a sound that wasn’t quite a note.